Rubber Weight Room Flooring - Home and Commercial

 Rubber Floor Mats

 Rubber floor mats, often sold in 4x6 foot sizes, offer another economical option with the capability of a slightly thicker surface.
-Rubber floor mats often range for 3/8 to 3/4 inch thicknesses.
-While heavy and generally stable, these straight edge mats can separate from each other over time, especially when covering a large surface area.
+Rubber floor mats often range from 3/8 to 3/4 inch thicknesses.
+While heavy and generally stable, these straight-edge mats can separate from each other over time, especially when covering a large surface area.
 They are often used as supplemental padding in areas where weights will be dropped.

 Interlocking Puzzle Mats